 One of the purposes of the Crescendo program is to encourage younger musicians to continue playing and performing as they transition to college.
 With this in mind, each Crescendo project must include a focus on playing and appreciating instrumental music.
-Over the years, Tau Beta Sigma chapters have been extremely creative in their approach to the Crescendo Program, and many chapters have completed some of the below listed projects:
+Over the years, Tau Beta Sigma chapters have been extremely creative in their approach to the Crescendo Program, and many chapters have completed some of the projects listed below:

-Elementary- Aged Students
+Elementary-Aged Students

-- Instrument Petting Zoo - Create instruments with kids from household items - Music Games - Drum Circle - Assist music teacher with teaching a rhythm lesson - Conduct a Mini Concert for the students showing contrasting styles - Invite students to a concert for your bands and allow them to play alongside your band in a rehearsal or the performance - Read a music book to a music class and play some of the instruments featured in the book
+- Instrument Petting Zoo - Create instruments with students from household items - Music Games that showcase rhythms, instruments, and movement - Drum Circle - Assist music teacher with teaching a rhythm lesson - Conduct a Mini Concert for the students performing contrasting styles of music - Invite students to a band rehearsal and performance - Read a music book to the students and play some of the instruments featured in the book